unspokenn/db-driver-pgsql/README.md

+> Warning: This package is currently in the development phase and has not been fully tested.
+It will be tested alongside my own project and a stable version will be released.

 ## About
 tenancy/tenancy pgsql database connection driver.
 The package has been created by modifying the official MySQL driver and works on Laravel 11+ (the Doctrine/DBAL dependency has been removed).